bradhackinen/bradhackinen.github.io/_pages/about.md

 ---

-I am a PhD Candidate in Economics at the [Vancouver School of Economics](https://economics.ubc.ca/).
+I am an assistant professor at [Ivey Business School](https://www.ivey.uwo.ca/).

 I am an applied micro-economist working in the areas of political economy, environmental economics, and public economics.